 Problem #7: I can never find a spoon or ladle when I need one.
 What do I do?

 Might be pertinent for those who cannot find forks, soup spoons or beaters, too.

 Solution: Get a cutlery tray and you are sorted!

-One simple accessory can solve your problem, and it’s called the cutlery tray.
+One simple kitchen storage accessory that can solve your problem is called the cutlery tray.
 This tray has slots for different kinds of cutlery so that you can find them in one place.
 And if you have a lot of cutlery, use two of these trays by installing them in two different drawers.
 We don’t want the spoons and forks to fight for space, do we?

 Problem #8: How do I ensure that my precious China plates do not get chipped?

 For placing them on top of each other is really not helping!

 Solution: A thali basket will solve your problem

 Utilise your lowermost drawer to install a kitchen accessory called the thali basket.
 This basically is a stand for the plates with some space between them, so that they do not clash with each other and get chipped.